Lombiq/Orchard-Walkthroughs/Readme.md

 ## About

-Orchard Core Walkthroughs module for teaching Orchard Core fundamentals by guiding trough the user in step by step guides.
+Orchard Core Walkthroughs module for teaching Orchard Core fundamentals by guiding through the user in step by step guides.

 The module uses [shepherd.js](https://shepherdjs.dev/), for the walkthroughs.